-We strive to ensure safe, healthy and fair working conditions for all workers within our global supply chain, while minimizing our environmental footprint.
+Facebook strives to have a positive impact on the communities and environments where we operate, and we work to ensure safe, healthy, and fair working conditions for workers within our global supply chain—all while minimizing our environmental footprint.

-Through a Responsible Supply Chain program, we engage meaningfully and proactively with Facebook’s supply chain partners, build supplier capacity and respond quickly to challenges as they arise.
+Through our Responsible Supply Chain program, we engage meaningfully with our supply chain partners, build supplier capacity, and respond quickly to challenges as they arise.

 Setting Standards for Our Suppliers

 Strengthening supplier relationships was again a key focus for us this year.
 In 2020, we continued to provide a framework of policies, standards, and implementation expectations to guide our supplier business relationships.
 Given how crucial communication is when working with suppliers, we work collaboratively with them to increase their awareness and understanding of our expectations and to ensure management systems are in place—and we expect suppliers to flow down these standards throughout their extended supply chain.